TheMonDon/oceanic-transcripts/README.md

 ## 🤝 Enjoy the package?

-Give it a star ⭐ and/or support me on [ko-fi](https://ko-fi.com/derock)
+Give it a star ⭐